 What are the best smartwatches for women?

 Anyone with even a passing interest in this topic will have heard of Fitbit, one of the pioneers of the wearable tech market.
 The king of fitness trackers also has a few smartwatches under its belt.
-One of these is Versa, which is now on its third generation.
+One of these is Versa, which is now on its fourth generation.
+There also the Sense range.

-When it comes to 24/7 activity monitoring this device ticks most boxes.
+When it comes to 24/7 activity monitoring these devices tick most boxes.
 Step count, distance, calories, floor count, heart rate, blood oxygen levels, sleep – they are all there.
 Plus you get Fitbit’s simple to use ecosystem which includes the iOS and Android app, along with the web dashboard.

 The water-resistant gizmo comes with an attractive 1.58 inch AMOLED display and Fitbit says its the lightest metal smartwatch sold in the US.
 You’ll also get Fitbit’s female health tracking feature to track your menstrual cycle, along with on-board storage for music, NFC payments (selected models), support for app notifications and more.
 You can even access Google Assistant on the wrist as well as Amazon Alexa.

-With a battery life of around 6 days on a single charge, this is a stylish device which represents a great compromise between a fully fledged smartwatch and fitness tracker.
+With a battery life of around 6 days on a single charge, this are stylish devices which represent a great compromise between a fully fledged smartwatch and fitness tracker.
 If you can do with a slightly smaller display (1.39 inches) and don’t need onboard GPS, Fitbit Versa 2 also represents a good choice.

-For those that want a smartwatch and everything Fitbit has on offer, there’s Sense.
-It comes with everything that you’ll find on Versa 3, but with some extras such as the ability to take ECG measurements and take more precise stress readings via the electrodermal activity (EDA) sensor.
+For those that want a smartwatch and everything Fitbit has on offer, Sense 2 offers more.
+It comes with everything that you’ll find on Versa 4 and 3, but with some extras such as the ability to take ECG measurements and take more precise stress readings via the electrodermal activity (EDA) sensor.

-If you’re in the market for the best smartwatch experience, look no further than the Apple Watch.
+If you are in the market for the best smartwatch experience, look no further than the Apple Watch.
 It has a great operating system, lots of third party apps, optional cellular connectivity and much more.
 With each iteration, the device is getting better at tracking your health and fitness, too.

-The Series 7 takes across everything from its predecessors and slaps on some new things.
+The Series 8 takes across everything from its predecessors and slaps on some new things.
 The upgrades were not that big this year as compared to some of the earlier years.
-The most important change is the larger display which Apple has managed to squeeze in by reducing the bezels around the edges.
-There are also slightly larger size case options than before – 41mm and 45mm.
+The most important change is an addition of a temperature sensor.
+Other than that, you also get improved cycle tracking and Crash Detection.

 For a long time the device did not have sleep tracking.
 But now is has that ability so covers all the bases.
 You no longer need to rely on third party software for this.